tc39/notes/es8/2018-01/jan-25.md

 ZB: allows for language negotiation, allows people to implement their own formaters, avoids need for people to do pseudo-parsing of the language tag strings

 ZB: at stage 2, had some recommended changes.
 Accept well-formed language tags even if we don't recognize that language.
-Internal changes to rely on Intl.Locale in contsructors, can pass one into date/time constructors.
+Internal changes to rely on Intl.Locale in constructors, can pass one into date/time constructors.
 Compared to BCP47 we do one more operation: deduplicate, sort.
 BCP47 does not standardize that, so that's our extension.

 ZB: propose to advance to stage 3.
 Questions?